-The core method to calculate continua and complete absorption models is abs_xsec_per_speciesAddConts.
-Users normally do not have to call this method explicitly, since it is used implicitly by higher level methods, such as propmat_clearskyAddOnTheFly and propmat_clearsky_fieldCalc.
+The core method to calculate continua and complete absorption models is propmat_clearskyAddPredefined.
+Users normally do not have to call this method explicitly, since it is used implicitly by higher level methods, such as propmat_clearsky_fieldCalc or the RT methods via propmat_clearsky_agenda, which is easiest set using propmat_clearsky_agendaAuto.